Do you dream of another way of working? Another way of living? We may have the answer.

 Sharing with others gives you that all-important space including a large living room, a decent-sized kitchen, and perhaps even a garden or a balcony.
-When you rent a room in a coliving space, the cost of electricity and water is included, along with the TV, house repairs, maintenance, and regular cleaning.
-No more wasting a morning waiting in for the electrician to arrive.
+When you rent a room in a coliving space, electricity and water costs are included, along with the TV, house repairs, maintenance, and regular cleaning.
+No more wasting a morning waiting for the electrician to arrive.
 Not your responsibility.
 No hidden extras — no surprise bill for a broken water heater.

 It’s cost-effective and constant.
-That’s a comforting thought for many millennials who are bringing in varying sums of money each month and don’t want to be hit with an unexpected cost.
+That’s a comforting thought for many millennials who bring in varying sums of money each month and don’t want to be hit with an unexpected cost.

-Coliving allows you the freedom to focus on you, your social life and your project — the house is not your issue to attend to, it’s simply there for your convenience, security and enjoyment.
+Coliving allows you the freedom to focus on yourself, your social life, and your project — the house is not your issue to attend to; it’s simply there for your convenience, security, and enjoyment.

 Once you move into a coliving space, you can say goodbye to meals for one at home — no more nights alone with the TV remote and an array of other screens.
 In a coliving house, you are with people, interacting whenever you want and need.
 No FaceTime — here you get face-to-face time.

-Many people of all ages are benefitting from the social side of coliving — because let’s face it; social media has spawned a lot of loneliness and depression.
+Many people of all ages benefit from the social side of coliving — because let’s face it, social media has spawned a lot of loneliness and depression.
 A recent statistic showed that 40% of millenniums are chronically lonely.
 Humans need to connect over a cup of coffee, perhaps a brainstorming session, or a Sunday night house dinner.
 That’s what a coliving space can provide for you.

-The best coliving spaces have a Community Manager that sets up a variety of activities each week to encourage this social connection.
-Some have a minimum stay to enhance the community feel as much as possible.
-Their aims are to allow people to truly connect on many levels — to make partnerships and friendships.
+The best coliving spaces have a Community Manager that sets up various activities each week to encourage this social connection.
+Some have a minimum stay to enhance the community feels as much as possible.
+They aim to allow people indeed to connect on many levels — to make partnerships and friendships.
 How wonderful to have a melting pot of skills and brains all under one roof.
-The ideas, opinions and problem- solving that can occur during a brainstorming session — well, the possibilities are endless.
+The ideas, opinions, and problem-solving that can occur during a brainstorming session — well, the possibilities are endless.

-It’s a welcoming and extremely supportive community — from the moment you walk through the front door.
+It’s a welcoming and highly supportive community — from the moment you walk through the front door.